carlosdamazio/carlosdamazio.github.io/_posts/2018-07-25-[EN]-An overview of-Python data model.md

 should one achieve to being considered such thing?

-Reading some answers, I came across some thoughts of differences that we may do in Python that is syntatically impossible in some languages.
+Reading some answers, I came across some thoughts of differences that we may do in Python that is syntactically impossible in some languages.
 In this C code, we are summing up array values and then print them up on screen along with their lenghts:

 {% highlight c %}